Derekh

 Where this passage sits

-These verses close Jesus' night conversation with Nicodemus, a Pharisee and teacher in Jerusalem who has just been told that no one can see God's Kingdom without being born from above.
-Around verse 13 the dialogue fades into monologue, and it becomes hard to tell whether Jesus is still speaking or the narrator has taken over — John does not resolve the question.
-What matters for reading 3:16 is what comes immediately before it: a comparison to Numbers 21, where Moses lifts a bronze serpent on a pole so that anyone bitten can look at it and live.
+These verses close Jesus' night conversation with Nicodemus, a Pharisee and respected teacher in Jerusalem who has just been told that no one can see God's Kingdom without being born from above.
+Somewhere around verse 13 the dialogue fades into monologue — it becomes hard to tell whether Jesus is still speaking or the narrator has taken over, and John never says.
+What matters most for reading 3:16 is what stands immediately before it: a scene from Numbers 21, where Moses lifts a bronze serpent on a pole so that anyone bitten can look at it and live.

 What the language shows

-"One and only" (3:16) — monogenēs, rendered "only begotten" in older translations, which was read as a claim about begetting.
-More recent analysis takes the word as monos (only) plus genos (kind): "one of a kind," "unique."
-Hebrews 11:17 uses the same word for Isaac, who was not Abraham's only son — Ishmael came first — but his unique son of promise.
-The weight falls on singular relation, not biology.
+"One and only" (3:16, 18) — monogenēs, rendered "only begotten" in older translations.
+The word's makeup is genuinely debated: many take it as monos (only) plus genos (kind) — one of a kind, unique — while others hear genos as lineage and keep a begotten sense in play.
+Scripture's own usage gives one checkable clue: Hebrews 11:17 uses the same word for Isaac — who was not Abraham's only son; Ishmael came first — but who was his unique son of promise.
+However the derivation settles, the weight in use falls on singular relationship.

-"As Moses lifted up the serpent" (3:14) — the reference is Numbers 21:8-9.
-Israel, bitten by poisonous snakes in the wilderness, is told to look at a bronze serpent Moses raises on a pole; whoever looks lives.
-The mechanism carries across intact — looking with trust at something raised up — while the object changes from a bronze image to a person on a cross.
-This is the "way" that houtōs gestures back toward.
+"As Moses lifted up the serpent" (3:14) — the story is Numbers 21:8-9.
+Israel, bitten by poisonous snakes in the wilderness, is told to look at a bronze serpent Moses raises on a pole; whoever looks, lives.
+The mechanism carries straight across — looking in trust at something raised up — while the object changes from a bronze image to a person on a cross.
+This is the "way" that houtōs points back to.

-"Lifted up" (3:14) — hypsōthēnai, from hypsoō, a verb that holds two senses at once in John: to raise physically, as on a pole or a cross, and — in the Greek Old Testament — to exalt, to raise to honor.
-The cross is presented as an execution and an enthronement in the same word.
-The verb returns at 8:28 and at 12:32, "if I am lifted up from the earth, I will draw all people to myself."
+"Lifted up" (3:14) — hypsoō holds two senses at once in John: physically raised, as on a pole or a cross, and exalted — raised to honor.
+One word presents the cross as an execution and an enthronement at the same time.
+John rings the verb again at 8:28 and at 12:32: "if I am lifted up from the earth, I will draw all people to myself."

-"Loved" (3:16, 3:19) — agapaō, the same verb twice in these eight verses, pointed in opposite directions.
-God loved (ēgapēsen) the world in 3:16; people loved (ēgapēsan) the darkness rather than the light in 3:19.
-Same root, same grammatical shape, different objects.
-John sets the two uses side by side and leaves the irony uncommented.
+"Loved" (3:16, 3:19) — the same verb, agapaō, twice in these eight verses, pointed in opposite directions.
+God loved the world in 3:16; people loved the darkness rather than the light in 3:19.
+And "the world" here is kosmos — the very world John has already shown turning away from the light.
+John sets the two loves side by side and leaves the irony uncommented.

 Start your 7-day free trial →